opentripplanner/OpenTripPlanner/README_LOCALIZATION.md

 You can install it from a package repository if it is in it or you can use [virtualenv](http://simononsoftware.com/virtualenv-tutorial/).

 1. Install virtualenv (This depends on your operating system)
-2. Create virtualenv with name .venv in directory where otp-leaflet and other files resides. `virtualenv2 .venv`
+2. Create virtualenv with name .venv in directory where src and other files resides (Root OpenTripPlanner directory). `virtualenv2 .venv`
 3. Use virtualenv `source .venv/bin/activate`
 4. Install babel `pip install babel`